Soocage/ca326-mtg-ai-implementation-3rd-year-project/technical_manual/techincal_manual.md

 The system is composed of:
  ![](./New_architecture.png)

-- An application running on python being displayed through pygame
+- An application running on python being displayed through pygame.
-- An Ai application running on python
+- An Ai application running on python.
--And a player who interact with the application
+- And a player who interact with the application.

 # High Level Design
   ![](./highlvldes.png)